Skip to main content

 • The DNS configuration is not updated.
 You might have to update the DNS configuration to point to the correct IP address.

-In a fresh install of Docker, you might be unable to execute the docker run hello-world command.
+In a fresh install of Docker, you might be unable to execute the docker run --rm hello-world command.
 To solve this issue, we highly recommend you to follow the official Docker documentation for post-installations.
-For more convinience, you can run the following commands but remember to check the official Docker documentation:
+For more convinience, you can run the following commands but remember to check the Official Docker documentation:

 sudo groupadd docker